Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 If it is possible to manipulate the variable *firstBlockIdx*, the meta information of a memory block allocated can be manipulated.
-The data structure of the meta information is called [TrackingBlockBase](https://github.com/decaf-emu/decaf-emu/blob/002ee0cebfc8f5d724d02cb92e65bb4249e90b0a/src/libdecaf/src/cafe/cafe_tinyheap.cpp#L13-L34) in decaf and is represented in the Listing below.
+The data structure of the meta information is called [TrackingBlockBase](https://github.com/decaf-emu/decaf-emu/blob/002ee0cebfc8f5d724d02cb92e65bb4249e90b0a/src/libdecaf/src/cafe/cafe_tinyheap.cpp#L13-L34) in decaf and is represented in the listing below.
 The field data refers to the address of the block to be allocated.
 If it points to memory that can be modified by applications, memory used in the kernel can be manipulated.